openvinotoolkit/openvino/README.md

  - Reduce resource demands and efficiently deploy on a range of Intel® platforms from edge to cloud

-This open-source version includes several components: namely [Model Optimizer], [OpenVINO™ Runtime], [Post-Training Optimization Tool], as well as CPU, GPU, MYRIAD, multi device and heterogeneous plugins to accelerate deep learning inference on Intel® CPUs and Intel® Processor Graphics.
+This open-source version includes several components: namely [Model Optimizer], [OpenVINO™ Runtime], [Post-Training Optimization Tool], as well as CPU, GPU, GNA, multi device and heterogeneous plugins to accelerate deep learning inference on Intel® CPUs and Intel® Processor Graphics.
 It supports pre-trained models from [Open Model Zoo], along with 100+ open source and public models in popular formats such as TensorFlow, ONNX, PaddlePaddle, MXNet, Caffe, Kaldi.